Business and Community Groups

 Build Business with a Smart Communities Framework

-The Smart Community Checklist is a tool to promote sustainable site and building designs that address Burlington’s urban sustainable design framework: Natural Systems, Physical Structures /Infrastructure, Transportation, Social Connections, and operations.
-Find the checklist here, and check out Sustainable Hamilton Burlington’s Business Climate Action Toolkit.
+The Smart Communities Checklist is a tool to help advance sustainable site and building designs that address Burlington’s urban sustainable design framework: Natural Systems, Physical Structures /Infrastructure, Transportation, Social Connections, and operations.

 More